Student Initiated Programs in the United Kingdom and Ireland

 - Cardiff University in Wales

-- IES Abroad (IES) in the United Kingdom (England) and Ireland
+- IES Abroad in the United Kingdom (England) and Ireland

-- IFSA Nursing & Pre-Health in Coleraine, in Ireland
+- Institute for Study Abroad (IFSA) Nursing & Pre-Health in Coleraine, in Ireland

 - Institute for Study Abroad (IFSA) in the United Kingdom and Ireland

-- International Studies Abroad (ISA) in the United Kingdom and Ireland
+- ISA in the United Kingdom and Ireland

-- JMU London Contemporary Dance & Performance, in the United Kindom
+- James Madison University London Contemporary Dance & Performance, in the United Kingdom

 - Leeds International Summer School in the United Kingdom

-- London School of Economics, in the United Kingdom (summer or academic year only, no single-semester availability)
+- London School of Economics, in the United Kingdom (London School of Economics: Summer or London School of Economics: Academic Year only, no single-semester availability)

 - Newcastle University, in the United Kingdom

-- NYU Tisch Shakespeare in Performance, in the United Kingdom
+- New York University Tisch Shakespeare in Performance, in the United Kingdom

 - Queen Mary, University of London, in the United Kingdom